Salvatore Cordileone

-Salvatore Joseph Cordileone (born June 5, 1956) is an American Catholic prelate who has served as Archbishop of San Francisco in California since 2012.
+Salvatore Joseph Cordileone (born June 5, 1956) is an American Catholic prelate who serves as Archbishop of San Francisco in California.
 He previously served as bishop of Oakland in California from 2009 to 2012 and as an auxiliary bishop for the Diocese of San Diego in California from 2002 to 2009.

-A traditionalist theologian, he is known for his willingness to celebrate mass in the Extraordinary Form of the Roman Rite.
+A traditionalist theologian, he is known for his willingness to celebrate the Traditional Latin Mass.
 Cordileone is also known for his outspoken opposition to same-sex marriage and abortion.

-Biography

 Early life

-Salvatore Cordileone was born on June 5, 1956, in San Diego, California, and attended Crawford High School from 1971 to 1974.
+Cordileone was born on June 5, 1956, in San Diego, California, and attended Crawford High School from 1971 to 1974.
 He then studied at San Diego State University for a year before entering the University of San Diego, earning a Bachelor of Arts degree in philosophy in 1978.
 He then furthered his studies in Rome at the Pontifical Gregorian University, earning a Bachelor of Sacred Theology degree in 1981.

+Ecclesiastical career

 Priesthood

 Returning to California, Cordileone was ordained to the priesthood at Our Mother of Confidence Church in San Diego for the Diocese of San Diego by Bishop Leo Maher on July 9, 1982.
 After his ordination, the diocese assigned Cordileone as an associate pastor at Saint Martin of Tours Parish in La Mesa, California, until 1985.
 Cordileone then returned to the Gregorian University, where he earned a Doctor of Canon Law degree in 1989.
 Back in San Diego, he was appointed as priest secretary to Bishop Robert Brom and a tribunal judge (1989–1990), adjutant judicial vicar (1990–1991), and pastor of Our Lady of Guadalupe Parish in Calexico, California (1991–1995).

 In 1995, Cordileone went to Rome to work as an assistant at the Supreme Tribunal of the Apostolic Signatura, the highest judicial body in the Vatican.
 The Vatican raised him to the rank of Chaplain of His Holiness in 1999.